qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 B. **Compass bearing**: A dropdown list to specify the attribute field that contains the compass bearing associated with the photograph being displayed.
-If compass bearing information is available it is necessary to click the checkbox to the left of the dropdown menu title.
+If compass bearing information is available it is necessary to click the checkbox below the dropdown menu title.
 C. **Compass offset**: Compass offsets can be used to compensate for declination (adjust bearings collected using magnetic bearings to true north bearings).
 Click the |radiobuttonon| :guilabel:`Manual` radiobutton to enter